Making Hive Insights 2.0 – The User Experience Perspective

 Filtering using the charts in the metrics panel

-Clicking on various charts in the metrics panel would apply a corresponding filter as well.
-For example, clicking on a slice in the quality of experience pie chart would only show viewers who reported the clicked quality of experience.
+Clicking on various charts in the metrics panel will apply a corresponding filter as well.
+For example, clicking on a slice in the quality of experience pie chart will only show viewers who reported the clicked quality of experience.

 In this section, I will go back a bit to the Overview and discuss its subtle wiring with Explore.
 For an advanced user, a very common scenario that he/she would want to further investigate a piece of information on the Overview using the more flexible Explore.
 Without having shortcuts from the Overview to Explore, a user would navigate to the explore, apply a certain filter to reach to a state initially spotted on Overview.
-That’s a bit tedious of course and could interrupt a supposed to be smooth flow, hence the shortcuts.
+Of course, that’s a bit tedious and could interrupt a supposed to be smooth flow, hence the shortcuts.